 Are looking for an auto body or a paint shop for your car in Van Nuys or the Los Angeles area?

 Look no further!
 West Coast Body and Paint is one of Van Nuys, Ca best car restoration shops.
 We also work on all car makes and models, foreign and domestic.
 Our body shop services include collision repair, insurance claims, auto body work, custom paint, body kit installation, muscle car and car restorations.
+Restorations usually start at 17K with about a 2 year waitlist.
 Check out our gallery and read our reviews.

 West Coast Body and Paint has been family-owned and has been one of the best in the business since 2007.
 We have worked with all car insurance companies and when you bring your car to us, we treat it as if it were our very own vehicle.
 We guarantee our work and keep you in the loop with the repairs.

-Call or text me 818.793.7728 to get a free estimate or schedule an appointment.
+Call or text me 818.793.7728 to schedule an appointment for a free estimate.
 You can always follow us on social media @westcoastbodyandpaint #wcbpshop.